MetaMask/faq/DEVELOPERS.md

 See the [ethereum wiki on "getNetwork" ](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3versionnetwork)

-### :squirrel: Account management and transaction signing is managed externally to the dapp
+### :squirrel: Account management and transaction signing is managed externally to the DApp

-Many Dapps have a built-in identity management solution as a fallback.
+Many DApps have a built-in identity management solution as a fallback.
 When an Ethereum Browser environment has been detected, the user interface should reflect that the accounts are being managed externally.

 Also see the [Ethereum wiki on "accounts"](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethaccounts)